CANCER SUPPORTIVE CARE

-Not all cancers will cause pain to your pet and the amount of pain will likely vary from one animal to another, even for
+Not all cancers will cause pain to your pet and the amount of pain will likely vary from one animal to another, even for similar

-with cancer should also play a vital role in educating pet owners about recognizing and managing pain in their pets.
+also play a vital role in educating pet owners about recognizing and managing pain in their pets.

 It is of extreme importance to make your pet's life as comfortable and painless as possible and to discuss